grafana/grafana/docs/sources/datasources/jaeger/_index.md

 You can link to Jaeger traces from metrics in Prometheus data sources by configuring an exemplar.

-To configure this feature, see the [introduction to exemplars][expemplars] documentation.
+To configure this feature, see the [introduction to exemplars][exemplars] documentation.

 {{% docs/reference %}}
 [build-dashboards]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/dashboards/build-dashboards"